codeplatoon-fullstack/installfest/MacOS/README.md

 # MacOS Installfest

-## Prerequesites
+## prerequisites

 - Make sure you have an Apple ID
 - Download XCode from the Mac App Store (this can take a very long time, and is large)
 - Ensure that you're running the most recent operating system.
-You can check your version by going to "System Preferences" and clicking on "Software Update"
+You can check your version by going to `System Settings -> General -> Software Update`

-## What we'll cover

-We are going to install everything that you will need for this course.
-Please do this in order!

-# MacOS Installfest

 ## What we'll cover